Earliest human evidence

 Neanderthal men in Den Bosch

 There is also, throughout the region, ample evidence of the Neanderthal men (Low Countries: 57,000BCE).
 Their ancestors start to evolve around 600,000 to 350,000 years ago and by 130,000 – 70,000 years ago they had fully developed.
 They were most likely also the first people who practiced ritual burials.
 They were well adapted to the colder climate in Europe.
+They were rather small, strong and muscular.
 They are increasingly seen as part of the Homo Sapiens family and it is estimated that interbreeding has taken place with 1-4% of our DNA perhaps been provided by these cousins, we share between 99.5% and 99,9% of our DNA with them.